-The Mayor has appointed a Homeless Task Force made of service providers, churches, and key stakeholders to find a location for a shelter, funding opportunities, and partnerships.
+The previous administration appointed a Homeless Task Force made up of service providers, churches, and key stakeholders to find a location for a shelter, funding opportunities, and partnerships.
+Communications are still ongoing.

 Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again